-	Here’s the warning signs to indicate that you may have a dead battery.
+Here are the warning signs to indicate that you may have a dead battery.

-	Aside from the brake fluid levels you should also check the thickness of your brake pads.
+Aside from the brake fluid levels, you should also check the thickness of your brake pads.
 These are the components that grip or clamp your brake disc and actually make you bike slow down and stop.

 Needless to say, continuous use will apply huge pressure and ultimately wear them down.

 You may not fancy replacing them yourself but checking them should be easy enough.